Fzzz03/first-repo/f/intro.md

 ---

-## III.
-Deep Learning and Neural Networks
+## Deep Learning and Neural Networks

 ### A. What is Deep Learning?
 Deep learning is a type of AI that uses something called neural networks (like a virtual brain) to learn from data.
 It’s great at finding complex patterns in large amounts of data, like stock prices, news, and trends.